Tu Sooraj Main Saanjh, Piyaji: Filming

 Based on the backdrop of Rajasthan, the series was mainly filmed at sets in Mumbai.
 Some of the initial scenes were shot in Kerala and Jaipur, Rajasthan.
 In January 2018, the sequence of Kanak and Uma searching for Palomi was shot in Thailand.

 Casting

 Neelu Vaghela, Ashok Lokhande, Kanika Maheshwari, Urmila Sharma and Rishina Kandhari reprised their roles from Diya Aur Baati Hum.
-Rajeev Singh was roped for the role of Vikram Rathi which was played by Karan Goddwani in the former series.
+Rajeev Singh was roped for the role of Vikram Rathi which was played by Karan Goddwani and Gautam Gulati in the former series.

 Avinesh Rekhi was roped for the role of Uma Shankar.
 Rhea Sharma was roped for the lead role of Kanak.
 Besides Mayank Arora, Kabeer Kumar, Uday Nene, Sheetal Pandey, Sheefali Singh Soni, Sadiya Siddiqui, Madhura Naik, Mazel Vyas and Swathi Kapoor were cast then.

 In November 2017, Kanika Maheshwari playing Meenakshi quit the series as she stated nothing yet to explore in her character.
 In February 2018, Kangana Sharma was roped for the role of Meera Mittal, making her television debut.
 Soon, in March 2018, Ankit Bhatla was cast as Akshay.